 It’s important to remember that not everyone heals at the same rate.
 Health conditions such as diabetes or if you are on steroids can increase the time it takes your body to heal after surgery.
 Age can play a role, too, as recovery may take longer in adults who are older.
 Complete recovery takes about three to six months.

 “At any phase in your recovery, using common sense is the best way to keep yourself from overdoing it,” Dr. Tong says.

 If an activity causes pressure or pain, stop.
-If your breastbone doesn’t heal properly after surgery, it can cause you a lot of pain and complicate the healing process.
+If your sternum doesn’t heal properly after surgery, it can cause you a lot of pain and complicate the healing process.

 If you aren’t sure an activity is safe, check with your surgeon first.
 Contact your doctor right away if you experience:

 Overall, give yourself time to heal, while gradually doing a little more each week.
 Continue to work with your doctor until you’re up to speed on your normal activities.